 Everyone has used a Coke or Pepsi machine to quench their thirst and you are familiar with how they work.
 The same is true for a snack vending machine.
 However, not everyone is familiar with a “Combo Vending Machine“.
 This is a relatively new vending machine that has quickly become a favorite machine for vending professionals.
 It is a combination of snacks and drinks, all in the same machine, thus eliminating the need for two separate machines.
 As you can imagine, this opens up a huge market for small and medium sized businesses to have their favorite snacks and drinks where they couldn’t before because there wasn’t enough space, and the demand wasn’t there.

 Most combo vending machines are actually two separate machines that are screwed or bolted together upon set-up.
 The bottom machine will house the drinks and is insulated and refrigerated.
 It will typically vend between 6-8 different drinks and can sell 12 oz. cans as well as bottles of various sizes.
 The snack machine typically sits on top of the drink machine and will have 2-3 rows of snacks.

-I have really come to love the combo vending machines because they are so easy to move, can fit in tight locations, and can be located in smaller businesses which are much easier to find.
+We have really come to love the combo vending machines because they are so easy to move, can fit in tight locations, and can be located in smaller businesses which are much easier to find.
 Further, they are simple to operate, simple to program, and many can accept credit cards as well as cash.
 Popular manufacturers include Seaga, 1-800 Vending, Genesis, and USI.
-If you haven’t considered the combo snack soda vending machines, please check them out on our website and you will see just how profitable these machines really can be.
+If you haven’t considered the combo snack soda vending machines, please check out our currently in-stock models of new combo vending machines and you will see just how profitable these machines really can be.